smastrom/vue-global-loader/README.md

 ### When to use it

-Use it when you think it's better for the user to not interact with the rest of the app or to not see what's happening in the UI below while an expensive async operation takes place.
+Use it when you think it's better for the user to not interact with the rest of the app or to not see what's happening in the UI while an expensive async operation **triggered by the user** is taking place.

 ### When to not use it

 - Server-side rendered pages: they are already meant to send the proper content to the client and avoid spinners.
 - Non-critical async operations that are quick and obvious, in such case a local loader is better (e.g. spinner in the newsletter form submit button).
 - Async operations meant to feed the content of small sub-components, in such case [Suspense](https://vuejs.org/guide/built-ins/suspense.html) is the way to go.
+- To display a loader while your app JS is loading.
+In this case:
+  - **Vite SPA** - Add the loader markup directly to the `index.html` file (e.g. `<div id="spa-loader">`) and remove it the app is ready in an _onMounted_ hook via `document.getElementById('spa-loader').remove()`.
+  - **Nuxt** - Use the built-in [SPA loading indicator](https://nuxt.com/blog/v3-6#spa-loading-indicator).

 ## Thanks